-CHICAGO (January 19, 2017) – A poll conducted by Baker Tilly Virchow Krause, LLP (Baker Tilly) indicates that almost 40 percent1 of financial services organizations feel the third party information security policy provisions under the new cybersecurity regulations from the New York Department of Financial Services (NY DFS) will be the largest challenge for compliance.
+CHICAGO (January 19, 2017) – A poll conducted by Baker Tilly Virchow Krause, LLP (Baker Tilly) indicates that almost 40 percent1 of financial services organizations feel the third party information security policy provisions under the new cybersecurity regulations from the New York Department of Financial Services (NYS DFS) will be the largest challenge for compliance.

 “Third party risk management has become extremely complex in today’s highly outsourced and cloud-based world,” Christopher Tait, MBA, CISA, CFSA, CCSK, HITRUST CCSFP, principal with Baker Tilly’s risk and internal audit practice, said.
 “Companies are using a multitude of specialized vendors to support operations.
 With the increased sophistication of breaches and rise of specific cybersecurity regulations affecting the organization and its vendors, organizations need to take a renewed look at their programs and policies.”

-The NY DFS regulations include identifying and assessing the risk of utilizing third parties with access to sensitive information, minimum cybersecurity practices required to be met by third party organizations, due diligences processes used to evaluate the cybersecurity practices of third party vendors, and periodic assessments of the third party’s cybersecurity practices.
+The NYS DFS regulations include identifying and assessing the risk of utilizing third parties with access to sensitive information, minimum cybersecurity practices required to be met by third party organizations, due diligences processes used to evaluate the cybersecurity practices of third party vendors, and periodic assessments of the third party’s cybersecurity practices.

 Russ Sommers, CPA, CISA, senior manager with Baker Tilly’s financial services risk and internal audit practice, noted, “It’s critical for financial services organizations to build a sustainable vendor management process that involves all relevant stakeholders and utilizes a risk based approach to focus resources appropriately.”

-Baker Tilly recently held an educational webinar, “Understanding the new NY DFS cybersecurity regulations,” to assist financial services organizations in understanding the new cybersecurity regulations and steps they will need to take to comply.
+Baker Tilly recently held an educational webinar, “Understanding the new NYS DFS cybersecurity regulations,” to assist financial services organizations in understanding the new cybersecurity regulations and steps they will need to take to comply.

 The Baker Tilly webinar discussed: